maplibre/maplibre-style-spec/README.md

 The [documentation](https://maplibre.org/maplibre-style-spec) of the style specification also lives in this repository.
 We use [Zensical](https://www.zensical.org/).

-To work on the documentation locally, you need to have [UV](https://docs.astral.sh/uv/getting-started/installation/) and [python](https://www.python.org/downloads/) installed.
+To work on the documentation locally, you need to have Docker installed and running.
+Start MkDocs with
 Start Zensical with

 ```bash